H-2B Visas for Seasonal Non-Agriculture Workers

-- The length of the job must be for less than one year.
-However, an extension may be allowed and must be supported by compelling evidence.
+- Extensions may be allowed and must be supported by compelling evidence.

-- Must have no qualified and willing U.S. workers available for the job.
+- Must prove that no qualified and willing U.S. workers are available for the job.

-- Required to pay foreign workers the same wage offered to U.S. workers for the same job.
+- Must pay foreign workers the same wage offered to U.S. workers for the same job.